Arcadia, California: High school

+Media

 Filming locations

 Many films on location (including Tarzan and the Bing Crosby On the Road movies), television series, most notably Fantasy Island were filmed in Arcadia.
 A popular visiting site is the house with the bell tower, where Tattoo rang the bell, is the Queen Anne Cottage, located in the Los Angeles County Arboretum and Botanic Garden in Arcadia.
 The plane, "arriving" with the guests, was filmed in the lagoon behind the Queen Anne Cottage.
 Occasionally, outdoor scenes and commercials are filmed at the Arboretum have been filmed on the grounds of the Los Angeles County Arboretum and Botanic Garden.

 The Santa Anita Park Racetrack is another popular filming locations.
 The true story film Seabiscuit (2003) was filmed and takes place at the Santa Anita race track.
 A commercial for Claritin allergy medicine, a Lexus commercial, and three episodes of Grey's Anatomy have used it as a location ("Walk on Water", "Drowning on Dry Land" and "Some Kind of Miracle").

 This city was one of the filming locations for Columbia Pictures' comedy film North (1994).

 The fantasy-comedy film Matilda was shot here in 1996.

 A scene from Step Brothers (2008) was shot at the nearby Derby restaurant.

 Scenes from Mission: Impossible III (2006) were shot at Methodist Hospital.

 In the movie Cloverfield, the scene in which the survivors walk inside Bloomingdale's was actually filmed inside a Robinsons-May store under reconstruction inside the Westfield Santa Anita in Arcadia.
 The film Eagle Eye (2008) was also filmed in this location.

 Scenes from Kicking & Screaming (2005) were shot at Foothill Middle School and in Arcadia homes.

 The movie The Lone Ranger (2013) filmed their train scenes here within the Santa Anita Race Track parking lot by building an elevated 'roller coaster' like track.

 The comedy film Deal of a Lifetime (1999) was filmed entirely at Arcadia High School.

 The movie Moxie (2021) was filmed at Arcadia High School's North Gym and Salter Stadium.